 Synodically Authorized Lay Ministers, Jerry Lemieux and Pablo Ramirez on either side of transition facilitator, Rev. Newt Kerney.

-We believe that liturgy which means, “the work of the people”, is something we do together.
-Everyone is welcome to take part in worship by reading scripture, ushering, greeting, serving as an acolyte or cantor, helping with communion, or offering hospitality during coffee hour.
+We gather for worship, service, learning, and fellowship.
+Seeking to grow in faith, support one another, and serve our neighbors with compassion and justice.
+Our worship is liturgical and participatory.
+We believe that liturgy, which means "the work of the people," is something we do together.
+Everyone is welcome to take part by reading scripture, ushering, greeting, serving as an acolyte or cantor, helping with communion, or offering hospitality during coffee hour.

-Klamath Lutheran is a lay-led congregation rooted in the Lutheran tradition and actively engaged in shared leadership.
-Without a called pastor, the congregation is led by two Synodically Authorized Lay Ministers who provide preaching, worship leadership, pastoral care, and ministry coordination in partnership with the people of the church.
-Through this shared model of ministry, we trust that the Holy Spirit is at work in our community, and that the strength of our congregation flows from the gifts and participation of all, each person offering something meaningful to the life and mission of the church.
+Through this shared model of ministry, we trust that the Holy Spirit is at work in our community, and that the strength of our congregation flows from the gifts and participation of all.
+Each person offering something meaningful to the life and mission of the church.

 We are a Reconciling in Christ congregation.
 As Christ welcomed all people, we also desire to welcome without regard to age, race, culture, language, sexual orientation, gender identity, or political views.
 We seek to be united in God's gracious love.